secretGeek/today-i-learned-staging/typescript/getting_started.md

 * ES2017
 * ESNext

 Knowing what these mysterious things mean is part of the magic of being a web developer in 2017.
-Know one knows the whole path around the elephant.
+No won nose the whole path around the elephant.

 ## Configure a task runner in vs code